 Let me talk about it from another perspective.

 I bake a cake for sale.
 A customer wants to buy my pretty cake.
 I tell them the price of the cake.
 I tell them about all the special pieces of the cake.
 I am a good marketer so I tell them why the cake is going to make their mouth water and blow their diet to hell and back it is so damn tasty- they will just die right there on the floor it is so good.
+I do not make them jump through a ton of hoops ( aka detailed questionnaires) to buy my cake.
+I make it easy to buy my cake, however pricey it may be.

 I tell them when the price of the cake must be paid. (now or no cake for you!)

 I will tell them the key ingredients I used to make the cake- briefly.
-BUT not how much of any one particular ingredient nor do I tell them HOW i made the cake.
+BUT not how much of any one particular ingredient nor do I tell them HOW I made the cake.

 That is not part of the recipe.